 Instructions

 - Start by washing the zucchini and removing any dirt.
 Then slice the zucchini into even thin rounds using a mandolin or a food processor.
+(I make the slices as thin as I can).
 Place the zucchini rounds onto dehydrator trays.

 I'm thinking of getting a dehydrator.
 Do you love a certain brand?